sergiocollado/potpourri/Notes_Nodejs.md

 Node.js is a server-side framework, used to create intensive web applications (steamming, video, VoiP...), and is build on the Google's Chrome Javascript V8 engine.
 Node.js runs over a runtime environment.

 The lead web reference for Node.js is: **https://nodejs.org** <br>
-There are also availeble: Guides: [:link:](https://nodejs.org/en/docs/guides/)
+There are also available reference guides: [:link:](https://nodejs.org/en/docs/guides/)

 ## Important features are: